 And there’s a number of websites that are eagerly waiting for you to answer their questions or even watch videos and they’ll reimburse you for it.

-In 2020, some of the most popular paid survey sites are:
+Some of the most popular paid survey sites are:

 So how does it work?

 Depending on the site, you’ll typically be rewarded points for each survey you complete or shopper bonuses from online retailers you purchase from.